alruvamora/project-5-2-genai-rag/README.md

 ## 🚀 How to Use the Application?

 1. **Upload the PDF**
    - In the sidebar, select a PDF file containing the information you want to convert into flashcards.
+   - Select the number of flashcards you want

 2. **Wait for Processing**
    - The application will extract text from the PDF and automatically generate flashcards.